yonex/play2-auth/README.md

 If user logs-in to your application in a internet-cafe, then returns home neglecting to logout.
 If the user logs in again at home they will *not* invalidate the session.

-Nevertheless, you want to use a fully stateless implementation then just override the `idContainer` method of `AuthConfig` like this:
+Nevertheless, you want to use a fully stateless implementation then just define custom `idContainer` method of `AuthConfig` like this:

 ```scala
 trait AuthConfigImpl extends AuthConfig {